 5. Acknowledge Your Child's Efforts

-Praise your child when you mean it, but be careful about how you praise; focus more on his or her effort and growth than on the absolute outcome.
+Don’t hold back from praising your child, but be careful about how you praise him or her.
+You might like to try placing more focus on his or her effort and growth than on the absolute outcome.
 It’s more meaningful for your child when you recognise the work that he or she has put in rather than to simply praise the results.

 When you respond with, “I can tell you put a lot of time into this,” it encourages your child to develop a strong work ethic.
-The child becomes the one to say, “Yeah, I did work hard!
+Your child may feel motivated and think to himself or herself, “Yes, I did work hard!
 I did a good job on this!”

-This is how children develop their internal motivation and confidence when they are the ones to decide, “Yes, I am proud of myself!”
+This is one way children develop their internal motivation and confidence — when they are the ones who recognise their efforts and think, “Yes, I am proud of myself!”

 Building Your Child's Confidence is a Journey

-Developing self-esteem and confidence in your child is not a something that can be achieve at once; it's a long term process and is important for your child in the long run.
+Developing self-esteem and confidence in your child is not a something that can be achieve immediately; it's a long term process and is important for your child in the long run.